hawadoh/personal-website/content/research/urss/epr-tolerant-identity-testing.md

 \end{aligned}
 $$

-Similarly one can easily verify
+Using the same algebra, one can easily verify
 $$
 \ket{\Psi_{10}}
 = \frac{1}{\sqrt2}(\ket{01} + \ket{10})